Greenan Maze

 Overview

-The Wheeler family, who opened the farm to the public in 1996, have continually expanded the offering, adding a Solstice Maze set within a stone circle, a treasure‑hunt adventure, a fairy‑tree trail, and a crafts shop stocked with locally made goods.
-The site is deliberately seasonal – it closes from October to March – allowing the surrounding woodlands to regenerate and the beech trees that form the mazes to flourish.
+The Wheeler family opened the farm to visitors in 1996 and have continually expanded the offering, adding the Solstice Maze set within a stone circle, a treasure‑hunt adventure, a fairy‑tree trail, a craft shop and a café serving organic coffee and homemade treats.

 History & Background

-Greenan Maze began as a working hill farm before the Wheeler family decided to share a slice of rural life with visitors.
-Over the past three decades the farm has become a living museum of Irish agricultural heritage.
-The three farm museums – the Barn Museum, the Bottle Museum, and the Old Farmhouse Museum – house artefacts that span more than two centuries, from horse‑drawn ploughs and blacksmith tools to 19th‑century bottles excavated on‑site.
-The Old Farmhouse, dating back to the 16th century, once served as a safe house for rebels during the 1798 Rebellion and later housed a seanchaí (traditional storyteller).
+Originally a working hill farm, Greenan Maze was transformed into a public attraction in 1996.
+The site now houses three distinct museums – the Barn Museum, the Bottle Museum and the Old Farmhouse Museum – which together display over two centuries of Irish agricultural heritage.
+The Old Farmhouse, dating from the 16th century, served as a safe house for rebels during the 1798 Rebellion and later housed a seanchaí (traditional storyteller).

 In 2022 the original Celtic Maze, which had suffered a pathogen outbreak, was replanted with 1,500 locally sourced broadleaf beech trees from Aughrim.
-The new planting not only restored the maze’s challenging twists and turns but also created a haven for insects, earning the maze a reputation as a biodiversity hotspot.
-Seven giant insect sculptures now hide among the hedges, offering a whimsical nod to the beech trees’ ecological role.
+Seven giant insect sculptures were added among the hedges, highlighting the maze’s role as a biodiversity hotspot.

 What to See & Do